-FIG. 21 WEP Key # Keyboard
+FIG. 24 WEP Key # Keyboard

-- 8. If entering a Current Key generated either by the target AP or another Modero panel, within the WEP Keys section, touch the Key # button to launch the WEP Key # keyboard (FIG. 21), enter the characters and press Done when finished. - This Key value corresponds to the Default WEP Key number used on the Access Point and selected in the Default Key field. - 9.
+- 9. Write down this Current Key string value for later entry into the WAP's WEP Key field (typically entered without colons) and into other communicating panel's Current Key field. - 10.
+If entering a Current Key generated either by the target WAP or another Modero panel, within the WEP Keys section, touch the Key # button to launch the WEP Key # keyboard, enter the characters and press Done when finished. - This Key value corresponds to the Default WEP Key number used on the Wireless Access Point and selected in the Default Key field. - 11.
 The remaining Current Key field is greyed-out and cannot be altered by the user.
-The Authentication button can be toggled between Open and Shared. - 10.
-Click Save to save your changes and return to the Wireless Settings page. - 11.
-Verify that the fields within the IP Settings section have been properly configured.
-Refer to Step 1: Configure the Device's Wireless IP Settings (MVP-5150 Only) section on page 26 for detailed information. - 12.
+The Authentication button can be toggled between Open and Shared.

+- 12. Verify that the fields within the IP Settings section have been properly configured.
+Refer to Step 1: Configure the Device's Wireless IP Settings (MVP-5150 Only) section on page 23 for detailed information. - 13.
 Press the Back button to navigate to the Protected Setup page and press the on-screen Reboot button to save any changes and restart the panel.
-Remember that you will need to navigate to the System Settings page and configure the connection to a target Master. - 13.
-After the panel restarts, return to the Wireless Settings page to verify the Signal Level Value and Signal Level.
+Remember that you will need to navigate to the System Settings page and configure the connection to a target Master. - 14.
+After the panel restarts, return to the Wireless Settings page to verify the Link Quality and Signal Strength: - The descriptions are None, Poor, Fair, Good, Very Good, and Excellent.

-The Signal Level bar provides some information regarding the strength of the connection to a Access Point.
+The signal strength field provides some descriptive text regarding the strength of the connection to a Wireless Access Point.
 Configuration of the network could be required if there is no signal or no IP Address is displayed.

-Configuring multiple wireless touch panels to communicate to a target AP
+Configuring multiple wireless touch panels to communicate to a target WAP

-- 1. For each communicating touch panel, complete all of the steps outlined within the previousAutomatically Setting SSID section on page 31. - 2.
+- 1. For each communicating touch panel, complete all of the steps outlined within the previous Automatically setting SSID section on page 29. - 2.
 Navigate back to the Wireless Settings page on each panel. - 3.
 Verify that all communicating Modero panels are using the same SSID, encryption level, Default Key #, and an identical Current Key value. - As an example, all panels should be set to Default Key #1 and be using aa:bb:cc:dd:ee as the Current Key string value.
-This same Key value and Current Key string should be used on the target AP. - 4.
+This same Key value and Current Key string should be used on the target WAP. - 4.
 Repeat steps 1 3 on each panel.